Al (SHe/Her) & Pat (He/Him)

 Point Petre Wildlife Conservation Area is a bit further afield than the more popular Provincial Parks but presents its own unique adventure.
 Designated as a Provincial Wildlife Area, this stunning rocky beach is the perfect place to relax in nature, just don’t forget your water shoes.
 The water is clear but can be rough and as always when on Lake Ontario, be mindful of the undertow.
 You can navigate to Point Petre by inputting the postal code into your nav system, and then pulling off the main road onto one of the narrow lanes that head down to the beach.
 If you have a 4×4 you may be able to drive part way but you can also park along the main road and walk-in.

 Private Beaches & Beach Clubs in Prince Edward County

 The Beach Club at Wander | 15841 Loyalist Pkwy, Bloomfield, ON K0K 1G0

-New in summer 2021, you can book day passes to enjoy Wander The Resort’s two acres of white sand beaches and waterfront.
+You can book day passes to enjoy Wander The Resort’s two acres of white sand beaches and waterfront.
 There are two options: